BJMdotNET/pr1nc3/topics/carver-county/index.md

 ----

- - [**"Investigation into Prince's death now is a criminal probe -- The Carver County Sheriff's Office cited an exception to Minnesota public records laws allowing the suppression of information relating to preparing a case "for the commission of a crime.""**](http://www.startribune.com/carver-county-judge-seals-search-warrants-in-prince-death-investigation/377456111/) by David Chanen in [Minneapolis Star Tribune](http://www.startribune.com/) on 29 April 2016 about Carver County, Jim Olson, Mark Metz, The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/carver-county-judge-seals-search-warrants-in-prince-death-investigation/377456111/))
+ - [**"Investigation into Prince's death now is a criminal probe -- The Carver County Sheriff's Office cited an exception to Minnesota public records laws allowing the suppression of information relating to preparing a case "for the commission of a crime.""**](http://www.startribune.com/carver-county-judge-seals-search-warrants-in-prince-death-investigation/377456111/) by David Chanen in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 29 April 2016 about Carver County, Jim Olson, Mark Metz, The Time ([mirror](https://web.archive.org/web/*/http://www.startribune.com/carver-county-judge-seals-search-warrants-in-prince-death-investigation/377456111/))

 ----